Blobicycake/Isometric-Minecraft/README.md

 **PLEASE SET YOUR FOV TO 30 FOR THE MOST ACCURATE ISOMETRIC EXPERIENCE!**

 **NEVER USE CAMERA TOOLS WHEN NEAR (3 blocks radius) OTHER PLAYERS!!**

+*This addon is untested on touchscreen devices.
+It should perform well but may be difficult to control.*